sekika/sekika.github.io/_drafts/15Puzzle.md

     <button onclick="board.changeMode()">color</button> of the tiles can be changed.
 - You can <button onclick="board.incPuzzleSize()">increase</button> the size of the puzzle to 24 Puzzle for example.
 - You can also <button onclick="board.decPuzzleSize()">decrease</button> the size of the puzzle to 8 Puzzles.
-- The settings are saved at <a href="https://en.wikipedia.org/wiki/Web_storage">local storage</a> of this browzer.
+- The settings are saved at [local storage](https://en.wikipedia.org/wiki/Web_storage) of this browzer.
 - Once loaded, the puzzle can be solved offline.